Chief Executive Officer, NHSX

 Policy Leaders Fellow, Centre for Science and Policy

-As DG for Digital and Media Policy in the Department for Digital, Culture, Media and Sport, Matthew's mission is to equip the nation with the skills and technology it needs to create tomorrow’s world-leading digital businesses, and to make sure everyone can enjoy the benefits of modern technology.
-He takes a prominent role in:
+Previously, as DG for Digital and Media Policy in the Department for Digital, Culture, Media and Sport (DCMS), Matthew's mission was to equip the nation with the skills and technology it needs to create tomorrow’s world-leading digital businesses, and to make sure everyone can enjoy the benefits of modern technology.

 In his previous role as British ambassador to Israel, Matthew set up the UK Israel tech hub, which laid the foundations for the UK and Israel’s powerful tech relationship.
 He was also the Government’s Director of Cyber Security at the Cabinet Office, focussed on keeping Britain safe from cyber attack.